rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 ### Configuration Parameters
 {{% notice info %}}
-configuration parameters operate at the level of component and apply to executables in the component only
+Configuration parameters operate at the level of component and apply to executables in the component only.
 {{% /notice %}}

 In line with the 12-Factor application philosophy, rapyuta.io allows the package author to pass configuration as environment variables that may be consumed by executables running within a component.